 - Research Reports

 In fact, as the Content Marketing Institute (CMI) found in its study, B2B marketers deployed an average of 13 tactics in 2015.
 Twelve tactics sound like the Goliath approach to content marketing.

 Who’s great at juggling 12 things?
 Especially when content marketing is in start-up or development mode.

 Going too wide too early leads to people tripping all over themselves and learning lessons the hard way.
 That’s why companies are wising up: CMI’s latest study found that B2B marketers had reduced the number of tactics by a third in just one year, from 12 to 8.

 Yet even 8 tactics may be too many.

 As David, focus your content marketing by starting small.
-Joe Pulizzi advises: focus on one content type, one main platform, and consistent delivery over a long period of time.
+Joe Pulizzi advises: focusing on one content type, one main platform, and consistent delivery over a long period of time.

 Robert Rose tells clients to think about how much content they need to produce.
 “Produce the minimum amount of content to produce the maximum results,” he says.